 Popularly known as the Sugar Town, majorly because a good amount of sugarcane is grown here, Mandya is an amazing place which is all about discovering and feeling urban vibes.

 It is interesting to know that the sugar factories contribute a major economic output of Mandya.
 It is also called Sakkare Nadu (in Kannada it means sugar).
 And if you want to know more about the culture of Karnataka then giving Mandya a visit is a good option.

 It's a nice blend of cultural, religious and historical ethics.
-It came into existence in 1939 and since then has been a great tourist spots for people willing to explore the lush nature.
+It came into existence in 1939 and since then has been a great tourist spot for people willing to explore the lush nature.
 There are many tourist destinations which you can explore here.
-Some good examples would be Cheluvarayana Temple, Thonnur Lake, Ranganathittu Bird Sanctuary.
+Some good examples would be Cheluvarayana Temple, Thonnur Lake, and Ranganathittu Bird Sanctuary.

 In 2015, Mandya celebrated its 75th Amrutha Mahostav, thus, we can say that the history of this city goes back 79-80 years in the past.
 The KRS dam which is also a highlight destination of this place was built by Krishna Raja Wadiyar IV along with M.Visvesvaraya.

 And recently in 2016, the Archaeological Survey of India excavated a 13 feet statue of Bahubali who is a very popular figure among the Jains.
 This particular excavation was completed in the year 2018.
 Along with this particular statue, the Archaeological Survey of India has also successfully excavated a statue belonging to the 8th century in Arthipura.